 A town with horse history and grand colonial homes, charming Camden has never paved some of its roads for the sake of the hooves that regularly trot over them.
-Both the Carolina Cup and the Colonial Cup are run here.
+The steeplechase season-opening Carolina Cup is run here each spring.

 Camden is South Carolina's oldest inland town, dating from 1732.
 British general Lord Cornwallis established a garrison here during the Revolutionary War and burned most of the town before evacuating it.
 A center of textile trade from the late 19th century through the 1940s, Camden blossomed when it became a refuge for Northerners escaping the cold winters.
 Because General Sherman spared the town during the Civil War, most of its antebellum homes still stand.